1986 National League Championship Series

 - Attendance: 45,718

 Back in the Astrodome, the Astros took a quick lead in Game 6, scoring 3 runs off Bob Ojeda in the bottom of the 1st inning.
 Bill Doran led off with a single but was forced out by Billy Hatcher.
 The next batter, Phil Garner, hit a double to drive in the first run, Glenn Davis followed with another run-scoring single, and after a walk to Kevin Bass, Jose Cruz singled in a third run.
-However, the Astros could have put the game completely away at that point, but Gary Carter picked Bass off third base for the second out and Alan Ashby lined out to shortstop Rafael Santana to end the inning.
+However, the Astros could have put the game completely away at that point, but Gary Carter picked Bass off third base on a botched squeeze bunt attempt for the second out, and Alan Ashby lined out to shortstop Rafael Santana to end the inning.
 Bob Knepper was having a good day, and he kept the Mets off the scoreborard until the 9th inning.
 For his part, Ojeda recovered after his rough start and did not give up another run in the next four frames.
 Rick Aguilera followed him with a clutch outing, giving up only one hit and no run over the following three innings.

 If Aguilera had pitched well in relief to allow the Mets to get back into the game, his successor on the mound, Roger McDowell, was simply outstanding.
 He pitched from the 9th through the 13th inning, facing 15 batters and retiring 14 of them.
 Bass reached on a single in the 12th, but was caught stealing by Carter.
 For Houston, Smith pitched a scoreless 10th, then Larry Andersen succeeded him and gave up only a walk in three innings of work.
 In the 14th, veteran Aurelio Lopez took the mound for Houston, and was immediately greeted by a Carter single; Strawberry then drew a walk.
 Knight tried to bunt the two runners over, but Lopez fielded the ball and threw out Carter at third.
 However, Backman followed with a single, and the Mets were ahead, 4-3.
 The Mets threatened to add more when Knight and Backman both took an extra base on Bass's wild throw home, but Howard Johnson, pinch-hitting for McDowell, popped out in foul territory, and after Dykstra was given an intentional pass, Lopez struck out Wilson swinging, leaving the bases loaded.
 Jesse Orosco tried to close out the series, but after one out, Hatcher hit a solo homer for the Astros' first run since the 1st inning, and the game was tied again at 4-all.